kszambelanczyk/fcm_digital_task/README.md

 # FcmDigitalTask

-I updated a little bit my previous solution.
+I updated my previous solution a little bit.

 This time I used NimbleParser to parse segments of the reservation because I read recently about it and I wanted to try it.